Nonuniqueness and existence of continuous, globally dissipative Euler flows: Abstract

 \section{Abstract}

-We show that H\"{o}lder continuous, globally dissipative incompressible Euler flows (solutions obeying the local energy inequality) are nonunique and contain examples that strictly dissipate kinetic energy.
+We show that H\"{o}lder continuous incompressible Euler flows that satisfy the local energy inequality (``globally dissipative'' solutions) exhibit nonuniqueness and contain examples that strictly dissipate kinetic energy.
 The collection of such solutions emanating from a fixed initial data may have positive Hausdorff dimension in the energy space even if the local energy equality is imposed, and the set of initial data giving rise to such an infinite family of solutions is $C^0$ dense in the space of continuous, divergence free vector fields on the torus ${\mathbb T}^3$.

-The construction of these solutions is obtained by a new and explicit convex integration approach that overcomes the limitations of previous approaches, which had been restricted to bounded measurable solutions or to continuous solutions that dissipate total kinetic energy.
-The nonuniqueness result is new even for solutions of class $L_{t,x}^\infty$.
-The proof of this nonuniqueness result represents the first use of randomness within the context of convex integration constructions.
+The construction of these solutions involves a new and explicit convex integration approach mirroring Kraichnan's LDIA theory of turbulent energy cascades that overcomes the limitations of previous schemes, which had been restricted to bounded measurable solutions or to continuous solutions that dissipate total kinetic energy.